-Assessment of public financial managementIf the ANS report recommends that DFAT consider using a partner government's systems as the funding mechanism, the next step is a detailed assessment of public financial management.
+If the ANS report recommends that DFAT consider using a partner government's systems as the funding mechanism, the next step is a detailed assessment of public financial management.
 This looks at the procurement and other systems of the partner government organisations that will be responsible for managing Australian funds.

-Sector-level assessments of public financial management need to be updated every three years, unless the program area can show SRS that it is monitoring the risks and mitigation measures regularly and has a credible mechanism for identifying emerging risks that can replace the formal three-yearly update.
+Sector-level assessments of public financial management need to be updated every three years, unless the program area can show DRM that it is monitoring the risks and mitigation measures regularly and has a credible mechanism for identifying emerging risks that can replace the formal three-yearly update.